SolaceTraining/solace-workshop-scs/codelab.md

 * Since we're Spring experts let's go ahead and whip up a quick Spring Boot app that uses JavaScript and the open source MQTT Paho library to connect to PubSub+ and receive the stream of tweets.
 * Open the "spring-boot-mqttwebapp" project
 * Check out the *pom.xml* file and notice that there is nothing spring-cloud-streams related; only spring boot!
-* Next open the <INSERT FILENAME>.properties file and add your username/vpn/credentials to connect to PubSub+
 * Then open up the *mqttListener.html* to see how simple it was to connect & receive events using MQTT Paho.
+* In *mqttListener.html* update the host/port/username/vpn/credentials to connect to PubSub+ (Search for "UPDATE" to find where the updates need to be made)
 * Lastly look at the *MqttWebApp.java* class.
 You'll see that we just have a simple RestController that is smart enough to make the files in src/main/resources/static available for HTTP access.
 * Now that we've taken a look at how the app works go ahead and deploy it.
 * Once deployed navigate to *http://localhost:8090/mqttListener.html* to see the incoming tweets!